-Slowly fold in the blueberries, and mix until all the ingredients are combined.
+Slowly fold in the blueberries, and mix all the ingredients until combined.
 The batter will be thick, but workable.

-Use an ice cream scoop to fill your cupcake liner 3/4 way.
+Use an ice cream scoop to fill your cupcake liners 3/4 way.
 I made 18 muffins but this could vary depending on which size muffin tin you use.

 These muffins can be frozen so make up a few batches and enjoy them on days when you do not have enough time in the kitchen to cook up a tasty treat.